Feature #1036

 Isn’t the use of RMFs to store energy resolution info independent of the question whether we do an XSPEC-style analysis (i.e. for a source region) or a cube-style likelihood analysis?
 For now we just want to get correct spectra for small sources in the FOV, so I think it’s OK to apply the correct energy resolution from that position to all positions in the FOV, no?

-#11 Updated by Knödlseder Jürgen almost 11 years ago
+#11 Updated by Knödlseder Jürgen about 11 years ago

 Deil Christoph wrote: